-The advantage to method 2 is, if you have a significant fraction of 'bad' frames (and most people do), then you don't have to box particles from them because you've already eliminated them.
+The advantage to the second method is, if you have a significant fraction of 'bad' frames (and most people do), then you can skip particle picking for them.
 This can save a lot of effort.
-However, even if you have evaluated the CCD frames, you'll still most likely want to look at the per-particle CTF fitting as well, meaning you will be looking at the power spectrum of each image twice (in two different ways).
+However, in this tutorial, we've already picked frames that are at least reasonably good (though there may be a couple of less good ones intentionally included in the mix).

 If you have a really huge number of frames (say >5000), you may just give up on the manual approach entirely and decide you have to trust automatic picking and automatic CTF determination.
 The fully automated approach won't really be covered in this particular tutorial, because it is really only appropriate for the sort of large scale project that takes a lot of time (both computer and human) to complete.
+Start with the tutorial before getting into this.